You are here

 Requirements for the major include a minimum of 67 semester hours of professional education course work leading up to (prior to) student teaching.
 Incoming freshmen as well as transfer students are required to enroll in the Department of Exceptionality Programs’ Orientation to Special Education course (one credit) during the initial semester of enrollment in this program of study.

-With a special education degree, you will ...
+With a special education degree ...

 BU's special education program prepares future educators, leaders and service professionals to promote and provide quality support to all individuals for the purpose of developing and enhancing the skills necessary for independent living and self-directed learning.
 Additionally, the program future educators, as leaders and service providers, to: